Data Scrubbing Software: Automated Approaches to Clean Data at Scale

 What Features Should You Evaluate in Data Scrubbing Software?

-Enterprise data scrubbing tools vary widely in capability.
-The features below separate tools built for departmental cleanup from platforms designed for organization-wide data quality programs.
+Enterprise scrubbing tools vary widely.
+Seven capabilities separate tools built for departmental cleanup from platforms designed for organization-wide data quality programs: profiling, audit trail, rule versioning, deployment flexibility, scalability, pipeline integration, and multi-entity support.

 How Does Data Scrubbing Work in Practice?
 A Real-World Scenario

-Consider a 200-location retail chain with 4.2 million customer records spread across a Salesforce CRM, an Oracle ERP system, and a legacy marketing automation platform.
-Before a planned migration to a unified customer data platform, the data team ran a profiling analysis and discovered the following:
+A 200-location retail chain held 4.2 million customer records across a Salesforce CRM, an Oracle ERP, and a legacy marketing platform.
+Before a planned migration to a unified customer data platform, the data team ran a profiling pass and quantified the damage.

 Using automated scrubbing rules, the team standardized all state abbreviations to USPS two-letter codes in under 3 minutes across the full 4.2 million records.
 Phone number standardization to (XXX) XXX-XXXX format completed in 4 minutes.
 After standardization, the deduplication step identified 1,380,000 duplicate records (up from the pre-standardization estimate of 1,050,000), because format inconsistencies had been masking additional matches.